Nardin Mulahusejnović: Dynamo Makhachkala

 Mulahusejnović's contract with Russian club Dynamo Makhachkala was terminated by mutual consent on 8 June 2023.

 Noah

-On 31 July 2025, Mulahusejnović signed a three-year contract contract with Armenian club Noah.
+On 31 July 2025, Mulahusejnović signed a three-year contract with Armenian club Noah.

+Vojvodina

+Bosnia and Herzegovina striker Nardin Mulahusejnović has officially left Armenian club Noah on June 2nd 2026 and signed a three-year contract with Vojvodina.

+According to Serbian media reports, Noah will receive €600,000 for the transfer of their top scorer in the Conference League, as well as 10% of any future sale of the player.

 International career

 Mulahusejnović was a member of the Bosnia and Herzegovina under-21 team under coach Vinko Marinović.